-- The information as to province or state and country of residence and principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors and officers individually. - (2) Member of Audit Committee. - (3) Member of the Compensation and Corporate Governance Committee. - The term of office of the directors will expire at the Company's next annual general meeting. - (5) Securities beneficially owned by directors are based on information furnished to the Company by the directors and officers.
+- The information as to province or state and country of residence and principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors and officers individually. - (2) Member of Audit Committee. - (3) Member of the Compensation and Corporate Governance Committee. - The term of office of the directors will expire at the Company's next annual general meeting. - Securities beneficially owned by directors are based on information furnished to the Company by the directors and officers.

-The Company does not currently have any board committees other than the Audit Committee and the Compensation and Corporate Governance Committee.
+The Company does not currently have any board committees other than the Audit Committee, the Compensation and Corporate Governance Committee and a Special Strategy Committee.

-As of March 31, 2017, the date of this AIF, the directors and executive officers of the Company, as a group, beneficially hold a total of 8,569,076 common shares, directly or indirectly, representing approximately 4.80% of the issued and outstanding Common Shares.
+As of March 30, 2020, the date of this AIF, the directors and executive officers of the Company, as a group, beneficially hold a total of 8,988,416 common shares, directly or indirectly, representing approximately 4.16% of the issued and outstanding Common Shares.